yduf/yduf.github.io/_posts/2023-10-20-systemd-podman-quadlet.md

 [Kube]
 # Point to the yaml file in the same directory
 Yaml=paperless.yml
-# Use the quadlet-demo network
-Network=quadlet-demo.network
 # Publish the envoy proxy data port
 PublishPort=8000:8080
-# Publish the envoy proxy admin port
-PublishPort=9000:9901
-# Use the envoy proxy config map in the same directory
-ConfigMap=envoy-proxy-configmap.yml
 {% endhighlight %}